serverless/serverless/docs/providers/aws/events/streams.md

 This configuration allows customers to automatically checkpoint records that have been successfully processed for Amazon Kinesis and Amazon DynamoDB Streams.

 For more information, read the [AWS release announcement](https://aws.amazon.com/about-aws/whats-new/2020/12/aws-lambda-launches-checkpointing-for-amazon-kinesis-and-amazon-dynamodb-streams/)

-Note: Serverless only sets this property if you explicitly add it to the stream configuration (see example below).

 ```yml
 functions: